SLarkworthy/solar_system_maker_backend/README.md

 # DESCRIPTION

-Together with the front end, this prject allows a user to make up a fake solar system and see a visual interactive image of it.
+Together with the front end, this project allows a user to make up a fake solar system and see a visual interactive image of it.
 A user creates a solar system with a name, followed by a sun with a spectral type desciption that changes its appearance.
 Then, a user can design 1-5 planets with attributes like name, composition, size, and whether or not it has rings.
 When all planets are designed, the final image appears.
 A user can also view and interact with other users' solar systems.

 ## Contributing